 This hearty low carb beef stew is a filling meal that's nutritious and delicious in equal measures.
 Think tender beef pieces in a thick, tasty sauce!
-My keto beef stew recipe is going to be a hit with the whole family, whether they are low carb or not.
+My keto beef stew recipe is a hit with the whole family.

-Beef stew is one of my go-to comfort food dinners when it's cold outside.
+Beef stew is one of my go-to comfort food dinners when it is cold outside.
 What's not to love about a nutritious stew to warm the tummy!

 This one is so amazing that I was tempted to call it 'the best keto beef stew'.
 I know there are a lot of recipes out there claiming to be the best, but it is really true for this one!